ROCm/omnitrace/source/docs/getting_started.md

 exit snippets are ~1024 instructions.
 Thus, ***we generally want to avoid instrumenting functions where the instrumented function has significantly fewer instructions than entry + exit instrumentation*** (please note, however, that many of the instructions entry/exit functions are either logging functions or depend on the runtime settins and thus may never be executed).
-However, due to the number of potentially executed instructions in the entry/exit snippets, the default behavior of omnitrace is to only instrument functions which contain fewer than 1024 instructions.
+However, due to the number of potentially executed instructions in the entry/exit snippets, the default behavior of omnitrace-instrument is to only instrument functions which contain fewer than 1024 instructions.

 However, recording every single invocation of the function can be extremely useful for detecting anomalies: profiles will show min/max values much smaller/larger than the average and/or high standard deviation and traces will allow you to identify exactly when and where those instances deviated from the norm.